ajohnson8/engineering_calculator_ios/README.md

 the user is presented with the Subdivision Load Calculator.
 If the user is in landscape mode the list of formulas appears on the left.
 In portrait, the formula list is hidden and the user must swipe from the left edge of the screen to the center of the calculator for the formulas to appear on the left.
-For all of the formulas there is an info button, configure button, clear button and defaults button.
-The editable values will be in fields that are outlined in a box.
-The results of the formula will be in a white box on the right.
+For all of the formulas there is an info button, configure button, clear button and default button.
+The editable values will be in the fields that are outlined in a box.
+The results of the formula will be in the white box on the right.

 The user is able to edit the values in the formula and also save the values as defaults for the formula.
 The user is able to load the defaults from the default button on the formula screen.